Mass media in Washington, D.C.: Newspapers

 The Washington Post is the oldest-surviving and currently the most-read daily newspaper in Washington, with a strong reputation across the U.S. It is notable for exposing the Watergate scandal, among other achievements.
 The Washington Post Company has multiple media holdings, the Washington Post News Service with Bloomberg News, Fashion Washington, El Tiempo Latino (a Spanish-language publication), The Slate Group, The Daily Herald (in Washington state), as well as the education company Kaplan, Inc. The Washington Post emphasizes national and political news coverage but also covers regional and local stories.
 Headquartered in downtown Washington, the newspaper employs journalists at 11 regional bureaus in Maryland and Virginia and 14 international bureaus.
 Content is shared across titles within the Washington Post Company.

 The daily Washington Times and the free weekly Washington City Paper also have readership in the District.
 On February 1, 2005, the free daily tabloid Washington Examiner debuted, having been formed from a chain of suburban newspapers known as the Journal Newspapers.
 The Washington Examiner converted to a political journalism website and weekly magazine in June 2013.
+The Washington Sun introduced a local news section in 2026 as part of a rebrand, hiring multiple reporters from the Washington Post.

-The weekly Washington Blade and Metro Weekly focus on gay issues, and the Washington Sun, the Washington Informer, and Washington Afro on African American issues.
+The weekly Washington Blade and Metro Weekly focus on gay issues, and the Washington Informer, and Washington Afro on African American issues.
 Bi-weekly Street Sense focuses on issues of homelessness poverty, and life on the streets.
 Other special-interest papers include Roll Call, a daily paper focused on politics.

 Many neighborhoods in the District have their own community newspapers.
-Some of these include The Current Newspapers, which has editions serving Dupont Circle, Foggy Bottom, Georgetown, Chevy Chase and Upper Northwest, and a Capitol Hill paper called The Capitol Hill Current/Voice of the Hill.
-Additional papers include In-Towner (Dupont Circle, Logan Circle and Adams Morgan), Hill Rag (Capitol Hill), East of the River (Anacostia) and D.C.
+Some of these include The Capitol Hill Current/Voice of the Hill, Hill Rag (Capitol Hill), East of the River (Anacostia) and D.C.
 North (Northeast D.C.).
 In addition, several specialty newspapers serve the U.S. Congress; most notable are Roll Call from the Congressional Quarterly, The Hill, and Politico.

 USA Today, one of the nation's most widely circulating newspapers, is headquartered in nearby Tysons, Virginia.
 U.S. News & World Report, which covers a wide variety of news topics, is headquartered in Washington.

 National Geographic, which covers the natural world and related issues, has its headquarters in Washington.
 The Smithsonian magazine, which is the official magazine of the Smithsonian Institution, is also headquartered in the city.

 The Atlantic magazine, which has covered politics, international affairs, and cultural issues since 1857, is headquartered in an office building at the Wharf in southwest Washington.